waqasraza123/crypto-twitter-backend/README.md

 # JWT Authentication
 `/auth/login` -> returns accessToken to be used
+`/auth/register` -> registers and returns tokens
-`/auth/token` -> accepts refreshToken and returns a new accessToken
+`/auth/token` -> accepts refreshToken|email and returns a new accessToken
 `/auth/logout` -> deletes the refreshToken

 One of the goal is to turn it into a npm package